EvaGraceSmith/chat/README.md

 - **Phase 1** main focus is funcionality and proof of life.

 - As a user I would like to be able to see my messages as I type them into the text box.
-- As a user I would like to be able to chat with another user. (backend implementation soon)
+- As a user I would like to be able to chat with another user. (backend implementation eventually)

+- **Phase 2**

+- As a user I would like to be able to use my camera to send photos

 ## Links and Resources